robbert-vdh/yabridge/README.md

 Finally, open your DAW's VST location configuration and tell it to look for plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`.
 That way it will automatically pick up any of your Windows VST2 plugins.

+### Bitbridge

+If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit VST plugins.
+The installation procedure for 32-bit plugins is exactly the same as for 64-bit plugins.
+Yabridge will automatically detect whether a plugin is 32-bit or 64-bit on startup and it will handle it accordingly.

+### Wine prefixes

+It is also possible to use yabridge with multiple Wine prefixes.
+Yabridge will automatically detect and use the Wine prefix the plugin's `.dll` file is located in.
+Alternatively you could set the `WINEPREFIX` environment variable to override the Wine prefix for all instances of yabridge.

 ## Troubleshooting common issues